Semmy Schilt: Pancrase

 Months later, on September 14, he had his rubber match against Funaki at Pancrase: 1998 Anniversary Show.
 This time, the karateka showed himself capable of stopping the wrestler's takedowns, blocking the first of them with the aid of the ropes and a guillotine choke and reversing the second into Funaki's guard.
 After pressing for some minutes and avoiding a kneebar attempt, Schilt got the fight standing and scored a knockdown by two clinched knees.
 Funaki stood up and looked to continue the fight, but the Dutchman landed another knockdown, and finally finished him with a combination of knees and palm strikes.

 On June 20, 1999, Schilt flew back to the Netherlands to face Gilbert Yvel in an interpromotional match.
 The bout was particularly intriguing because Yvel belonged to RINGS, Pancrase's rival promotion in Japan.
 They met under special rules, with Gilbert keeping his gloves for punching while Schilt preferred to go barehanded and use open palm strikes like it was done in Pancrase.
 When the match began, Schilt was knocked down by a shocking flurry of hooks from Yvel, but managed to recover before the eight count.
 Schilt came back and controlled Gilbert with open palms and knees to the body, but decided to take the fight to the ground, not wanting to risk another KO from the RINGS muay Thai specialist.
 However, Yvel was able to block all of his submission attempts on the mat, in large part due to the fast stand-ups of the format.
-In the second round, the RINGS fighter mounted Schilt and illegally eye-gouged him, but it wasn't called by the referee, and Schilt was left with his eye swollen shut.
+In the second round, the RINGS fighter mounted Schilt.
+Schilt stood up and had a bleeding gash near his right eye.
+Schilt was left with his eye swollen shut.
 From that point, the two strikers exchanged hits until Yvel overpowered Schilt, landing multiple unanswered punches for the KO stoppage.

 Schilt returned for another interpromotional match against RINGS on June 4, 2000, facing Yoshihisa Yamamoto.
 Schilt won the match in under three minutes after a striking combination.

 On November 28, 1999, Schilt became the Openweight King Of Pancrase by winning against Yuki Kondo via rear naked choke at Pancrase: Breakthrough 10.
 He had two successful defenses against Kazuo Takahashi and Osami Shibuya before vacating it due to signing with the UFC.